15 Sep No Career Ladders For Cybersecurity Professionals?

 LISTO now exists, adopt it.
 The pathways don’t yet; they will shortly.

-– Jason Shockey is the Chief Information Security Officer at a publicly traded company in the greater New York City area.
+– Jason Shockey is the Founder & CEO at My Cyber Path and Chief Information Security Officer at a publicly traded company in the greater New York City area.
 Prior to his CISO role, Jason was active duty in the US Marine Corps as a technology leader conducting cybersecurity operations, incident response, and cyber risk management.